Dulanjali-Liyanage/Person-App/README.md

 # Person-App
 Use of React for Front end and Spring boot for back end.
+Mongo db database

-# Learn to use React hooks
+     Learn to use React hooks
-# Use Spring boot api
+     Use Spring boot api
           using jwt security to secure api calls connect to mongo db database